-The treatment of ESG factors in investment decision making generally.
-The FAB clarifies that ESG factors should be considered based on their economic or financial impact on an investment and non-financial ESG considerations may be used to choose between largely equal alternatives.
-For example, where a fiduciary is considering the inclusion of ESG factors in the plan's investment policy statement (IPS) it would be sensible to assess whether those factors contribute to an analysis "based solely on economic factors" and that "the weight given to [ESG] factors [is] appropriate to the relative level of risk and return involved compared to other relevant economic factors."
+a.
+The treatment of ESG factors in investment decision-making generally: The FAB clarifies that ESG factors should be considered based on their economic or financial impact on an investment and non-financial ESG considerations may be used to choose between largely equal alternatives.

-- The addition of so-called ESG-themed funds to a plan's lineup.
-Where a fiduciary is considering adding an ESG-themed fund option to its plan, the FAB indicates that a fiduciary should consider whether the option constitutes "a prudently selected, well managed, and properly diversified ESG-themed investment alternative" and does not "require the plan to remove or forgo adding other non-ESG-themed investment options to the platform." - The consideration of an ESG-themed fund as a

-QDIA.
-The FAB suggests that it would not be prudent to designate an ESG-themed Target-Date Fund (TDF) as the plan's Qualified Default Investment Alternative (QDIA) "if the fund would provide a lower expected rate of return than available non-ESG alternative target date funds with commensurate degrees of risk, or if the fund would be riskier than non-ESG alternative available target date funds with commensurate rates of return."
-As such adding an ESG-themed TDF as a QDIA would be permissible if it has equivalent or better risk/return prospects when compared to available non-ESG-themed alternatives though reasonably demonstrating the risk/return merits of the option would seem to be a prerequisite.
+- b.
+The addition of so-called ESG-themed funds to a plan's lineup: Where a fiduciary is considering adding an ESGthemed fund option to its plan, the FAB indicates that a fiduciary should consider whether the option constitutes "a prudently selected, well managed and properly diversified ESG-themed investment alternative" and does not "require the plan to remove or forgo adding other non-ESG-themed investment options to the platform." - c.
+The consideration of an ESG-themed fund as a QDIA: The FAB suggests that it would not be prudent to designate an ESG-themed Target-Date Fund (TDF) as the plan's Qualified Default Investment Alternative (QDIA) "if the fund would provide a lower expected rate of return than available non-ESG alternative target date funds with commensurate degrees of risk, or if the fund would be riskier than non-ESG alternative available target date funds with commensurate rates of return."

-The extent to which expenses incurred by the plan in exercising shareholder rights and/or engaging with companies in which the plan owns stock are appropriate.
-While the FAB does not alter the DOL's position that proxy voting is a shareholder right which must be exercised by plan fiduciaries and investment managers in accordance with fiduciary duties, including those of prudence, loyalty and impartiality, when considering undertaking a corporate engagement strategy focusing on environment or social issues it is important that the plan fiduciary can justify and substantiate any related "routine or substantial" expenses incurred as being in the economic interests of the plan.
+d.
+The extent to which expenses incurred by the plan in exercising shareholder rights and/or engaging with companies in which the plan owns stock are appropriate: While the FAB does not alter the DOL's position that proxy voting is a shareholder right which must be exercised by plan fiduciaries and investment managers in accordance with fiduciary duties, including those of prudence, loyalty and impartiality, when considering undertaking a corporate engagement strategy focusing on environment or social issues it is important that the plan fiduciary can justify and substantiate any related "routine or substantial" expenses incurred as being in the economic interests of the plan.